njNagaraj/WebPage-Development/README.md

-# WebPage-Development
+# WebPage
-Simple Basic Preffessional like WebPages
+Simple Basic WebPages

 Here I created a simple login form with database connection for users registering through this form in any one of the local servers link XAMPP,WAMPP etc,.